How to Build a Year Round Capsule Wardrobe: 20 Pieces

 Invest in Higher-quality Clothing that Will Last

 Clothes can last a lifetime if you pick them out carefully.
 Investing in slow fashion is excellent not only from a monetary perspective but also from an environmental one.
 It’s worth it if you know where to look and prioritize quality over quantity.
+Here are some fool-proof signs that a garment is high-quality:

-- The material is heavy, contains sturdy fibers, and is not see-through – when you hold the garment against the light, it doesn’t look sheer.
+• The material is heavy, contains sturdy fibers, and is not see-through – when you hold the garment against the light, it doesn’t look sheer.

-- The garment looks heavy and its structure is rigid, featuring tighter, frequent stitches.
+• The garment looks heavy and its structure is rigid, featuring tighter, frequent stitches.

-- A pattern – be it a floral or striped – matches up at the seams, lining up perfectly at yokes, waistline, sleeves, and pockets.
+• A pattern – be it a floral or striped – matches up at the seams, lining up perfectly at yokes, waistline, sleeves, and pockets.

-- You can see the stitches on the garment, meaning that the details are not glued but rather, sewed manually.
+• You can see the stitches on the garment, meaning that the details are not glued but rather, sewed manually.

 Stay Consistent with Your Brand Choices

-How to Maintain a Basic Year Round Capsule Wardrobe in the Long Run?
+How to Maintain a Year-Round Capsule Wardrobe

 Cultivate The Right Habits

-After you wear your clothing, put it back where you get it from – this habit will designate a place for every item in your wardrobe, maintaining order in it in the long run.
+After you wear your clothing, put it back where you get it from.
+This habit will designate a place for every item in your wardrobe, maintaining order in it in the long run.

-- If it’s stained – wash it immediately
+• If it’s stained – wash it immediately

-- If it’s dirty – put it off for laundry
+• If it’s dirty – put it off for laundry

-- If It’s clean – make sure it’s wearable (iron/steam it and hang it in the designated area)
+• If It’s clean – make sure it’s wearable (iron/steam it and hang it in the designated area)

 Invest in Closet Organization Accessories

 At the end of each season, be it spring or fall, ritually reevaluate your clothing collection.
-Ask yourself, what closet organization items could help you maximize space and keep your items neat? what area of your closet is the most chaotic? would you benefit from seasonal storage?
+Ask yourself, what closet organization items could help you maximize space and keep your items neat? what area of your closet is the most chaotic?

 Final Thoughts